-The Best Ways to Deal with Motion Sickness on a Cruise
+How to Prevent Motion Sickness on a Cruise

 If you’re going on a cruise and concerned that you might get seasick, you’re not alone!
-Being affected by the motion sickness is a common worry, especially for new cruisers.
+One of the most common questions new cruisers have is, “Will I get seasick on my cruise vacation?”

 Motion sickness treatments: seasickness medication, natural products, and simple remedies